MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 MRT Core is a streamlined version of the modern Windows [Resource Management System](/windows/uwp/app-resources/resource-management-system) that is distributed as part of the Windows App SDK.

 **Fixed issues:**
 - An issue causing resources not to be indexed by default when a resource file is added using the VS UI is fixed in .NET SDK 6.0.300.
-If using an older .NET SDK version, please continue to use the workaround documented in 1.0 Stable's release notes.
+If using an older .NET SDK version, please continue to use the workaround documented in 1.0's release notes.
 See [issue 1786](https://github.com/microsoft/WindowsAppSDK/issues/1786) on GitHub for additional information.
 - An issue causing the resource URI to not be built correctly in unpackaged C++ WinUI 3 apps was fixed in Visual Studio 2022 17.2.
 If using an older Visual Studio version, please update Visual Studio to 17.2 to receive this fix.

 **Known limitations:**